Out, Proud and Kicking

 Asking why this is, we at Just A Ball Game?
 (JBG?) have been given a number of reasons.
 Some state it’s a non-issue, some are ‘out’ to their team but not to family members or friends, some are not out to work colleagues, some still fear being vocal about sexuality will affect endorsements or chances of being selected for team or country.
 Others quiet simply want to keep their private life just so, and others see a need to protect partners or family from bigotry or abuse.

-In celebration of those women’s players who have spoken to the media openly about their sexuality, here at JBG? we have produced a double sided poster of 14 players and a coach who will feature for their International sides in the tournament in Canada all of whom are OUT, PROUD and KICKING.
+In celebration of those women’s players who have spoken to the media openly about their sexuality prior to the FIFA Women's World Cup 2015, here at JBG? we produced a double sided poster of 14 players and a coach who featured for their International sides in the tournament in Canada, all of whom are OUT, PROUD and KICKING.

 A former Sweden International Pia told the media, "There has been no problem for me to be openly gay as head coach in the USA team."
 She went on to say that she and her partner received a solid welcome in the U.S. "If people ask me about it”, I answer “Yes I’m gay and that’s how it is.
 I’ve never come across any trouble for it as a coach in the United States or anywhere.
 It was tough when I was twenty-years-old in Sweden, but even then I didn’t care.
 This is me.
 Take it or leave it."